nsnam/ns-3-dev-git/src/traffic-control/doc/pie.rst

 * Test 3: same as test 2, but with higher QueueDelayReference
 * Test 4: same as test 2, but with reduced dequeue rate
 * Test 5: same dequeue rate as test 4, but with higher Tupdate
+* Test 6: same as test 2, but with UseDequeueRateEstimator enabled

 The test suite can be run using the following commands: